tecolicom/App-cat-v/README.md

 - **-v**, **--visible** _name_=_flag_,...

-    Specify the character type and flags as parameters to specify the character to be visualized and the conversion format.
+    Give the character type and flags as parameters to specify the character to be visualized and the conversion format.

         c  control style